Chameleon (Helloween album): Background

 Bass player Markus Grosskopf stated that 'Chameleon' captured the time and the mood that the band was in, so he doesn't see it as a mistake.
 Helloween was not able to do anything different, and they weren't interested in doing anything else.
 Grosskopf thought that 'Chameleon' had to be done like that, to come to a point where the band had to change themselves.
 Grosskopf thought 'Chameleon' was a cool album, but it sounded a bit weird with Helloween written on it.

 It was a difficult album to make because they had some serious personal problems at that time.

 Singer Michael Kiske stated that the best way to describe 'Chameleon' was that it's a three men solo album.
 There were three songwriters trying to make a solo record.
 Helloween was dysfunctional and were not functioning as a band anymore.
 When they did the “Chameleon” record, it was still an honest record, they did the best they could out of the situation, but they were not a band.
 The members weren't working together to get the songs.
 Ingo Schwichtenberg was very sick and the album recording was the last thing he did.
 After he did the drumming he had a breakdown.
 It was not a pleasant time.
 But Kiske thinks the record shows that in a way, that there were some very dramatic stuff on it when you look at some of the lyrics.

-Ingo Schwichtenberg was replaced by drummer Richie Abdel-Nabi on the short tour of the album.
+Ingo Schwichtenberg was replaced by drummer Richie Abdel-Nabi on the short tour of the album, in which, according to Weikath, they would play venues only a quarter sold out.
 It was the last album Schwichtenberg recorded; he committed suicide on 8 March 1995 by jumping in front of an S-Bahn train in his hometown Hamburg.